 Now that we’ve discussed eye tracking, its history, and its current applications, it’s time to look to the future.

 The tools offered by Gazepoint aren’t limited only to the world of digital and web design.
-Eye-tracking technology can also applied to other specialties, such as architectural design.
+Eye tracking technology can also be applied to other specialties, such as architectural design.
 Experts could utilize virtual reality to test someone’s response in the same way we currently use eye tracking to test a user’s response to web graphics.

-In the same vein, eye tracking is already making waves in the potential it holds for virtual reality (VR) and augmented reality (AR).
-For example, the technology to track eye movements can be incredibly useful for helping a device measure and adjust to interpupillary distance, which differs from person to person and can affect their VR experience.
+In the same vein, eye tracking is already making waves in its potential for virtual reality (VR) and augmented reality (AR).
+For example, the biometric technology to track eye movements can be beneficial for helping a device measure and adjust to interpupillary distance, which differs from person to person and can affect their VR experience.

-Another innovation waiting in the wings is the ability to use eye tracking to improve foveated rendering.
-Our eyes only truly focus on one area at a time, and a properly calibrated device can take advantage of that to improve the image quality in that area without wasting bandwidth to completely render the surrounding areas.
+Another innovation waiting in the wings is the ability to use eye-tracking to improve foveated rendering.
+Our eyes only truly focus on one area at a time.
+A properly calibrated device can improve the image quality in that area without wasting bandwidth to render the surrounding areas completely.